hubmapconsortium/portal-containers/containers/anndata-to-ui/README.md

 The output is the converted `zarr` store.

 ## Normalization
-All data from the input is scaled to [zero-mean unit-variance] (https://github.com/hubmapconsortium/salmon-rnaseq/blob/main/bin/analysis/scanpy_entry_point.py#L31-L33)  `TODO: update line number in the link`.
+All data from the input is scaled to [zero-mean unit-variance] (https://github.com/hubmapconsortium/salmon-rnaseq/blob/main/bin/analysis/scanpy_entry_point.py#L31-L33).
 The `X` is replaced with the log-normalized raw counts to be visualized by Vitessce.

 ## Example